vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/cf4k8s-gs.md

 ### Generate the yaml used to deploy CF for k8s

-In this script you use `vcap.me` as your CF domain with the flag `-d`, if not installing locally you would use the domain you wanted for your Cloud Foundry instance.
+In this script you use `vcap.me` as your CF domain with the flag `-d`, this way you can avoid configuring DNS for a domain.

 The `./hack/generate-values.sh` script will generate certificates, keys, passwords, and configuration needed to deploy into `./cf-install-values.yml'.
 ```